What is an "application/octet-stream" MIME attachment, and how can I see it?

 for example, indicates it is a Windows or DOS program

 .doc is probably

 No matter what kind of file it is, an application/octet-stream attachment is rarely viewable in an email, Usenet, or web client.
 If you are using a text-based client, such as Pine, trn, or Lynx, save the attachment to your account, and then transfer it to your personal computer using SFTP.
 If you are using a workstation-based client, such as Thunderbird or Outlook, the application should be able to extract and download the attachment automatically.
 After downloading an attachment through any of these methods, you must then open the attachment in the appropriate application to view its contents.

-Before opening attachments, even from trusted senders, you should follow the guidelines listed in Best practices for computer security.
+Before opening attachments, even from trusted senders, you should follow the guidelines listed in Tips for staying safe online.

 In addition to the generic application/octet-stream content type, you may also encounter attachments that have different subtypes (e.g., application/postscript, application/x-macbinary, and application-msword).
 They are similar to application/octet-stream, but apply to specific kinds of files.

 This is document agtj in the Knowledge Base.

 Last modified on 2015-10-06 00:00:00.

 - Fill out this form to submit your issue to the UITS Support Center.